Travel Writer and Photographer

 Return Home

 Reprint rights for all of the following articles are available.
-For More Information, Click Here.
+For Full Updated Text or More Information, Contact the Author

 Springtime on Crete: In Springtime, Crete's legendary sun, sand and the sparkling blue Aegean waters take backstage to another, older Crete.
 In the island's lushly green and mountainous interior, the olive harvest is underway and festivals abound in villages that can trace their roots to the dawn of recorded history.